StaticBR/nfc2ble/README.md

 # NFC 2 BLE
-Is a small software that reads and RFID chip and forwards the UID by emulating an bluetooth keyboard (HID).
+Is a small software that reads and NFC / RFID chip and forwards the UID by emulating an bluetooth keyboard (HID).

 This allows for simple RFID scans to many hardware as tablets or laptops.